 We next consider the following cases:

 Case 1: If $n=(t+1)p+q$ with $0\leq q\leq t-1$, then Let $G=\{a_1,a_2,\ldots,a_{2p}\}$.
-Then $n\geq a_{2p}=(t+1)p\geq n+t-1$ and $a_{2p-1}=t(p-1)+p<n-t+1$, and so it is routine to verify that $G\in C_{n,t}$.
+Then $n\geq a_{2p}=(t+1)p\geq n+t-1$ and $a_{2p-1}=t(p-1)+p<n-t+1$, and so it is routine to verify that $G\in \mathbf{C}_{n,t}$.
 This proves $D\geq 2p$.
-To prove $D\leq 2p$, we assume on the contrary that there exists $F=\{i_1,\ldots,i_r\}\in C_{n,t}$ with $1\leq i_1<\cdots<i_r\leq n$ such that $r>2p$.
+To prove $D\leq 2p$, we assume on the contrary that there exists $F=\{i_1,\ldots,i_r\}\in \mathbf{C}_{n,t}$ with $1\leq i_1<\cdots<i_r\leq n$ such that $r>2p$.
 Then $i_{r-1}\geq i_{2p}\geq a_{2p}\geq n-t+1$.
 This is contradicted to condition (5).
 Hence, $D=2p$.

-Case 2: If $n=(t+1)p+t$, then $n-t+1=(t+1)p+1=a_{2p+1},$ and one easily checks that $\{a_1,\ldots, a_{2p+1}\}$ belongs to $C_{n,t}$.
+Case 2: If $n=(t+1)p+t$, then $n-t+1=(t+1)p+1=a_{2p+1},$ and one easily checks that $\{a_1,\ldots, a_{2p+1}\}$ belongs to $\mathbf{C}_{n,t}$.
 It follows that $D=2p+1$, by using the same argument as in case 1. \end{proof}

-The theory of Alexander duality plays an important role in the study of squarefree monomial ideals.
-Let $I=I(\Delta)$ be a squarefree monomial ideal.
-The Alexander dual of $I$ is defined to be the monomial ideal A well-known result states that $S/I$ is Cohen-Macaulay if and only if $I^{\vee}$ has a linear resolution, (see e.g. \cite[Theorem 8.1.9]{HH}).
-Moreover, according to \cite[Theorem 8.2.20]{HH}, we know that $S/I$ is sequentially Cohen-Macaulay if and only if $I^{\vee}$ is componentwise linear.
-Lastly, for any squarefree monomial ideal $I$ of $S$, we have $\pd(S/I)=\reg(I^\vee)$, as stated in \cite[Proposition~8.1.10]{HH}.
+The formula for the projective dimension of $S/I_t(L_n)$ was first established in \cite[Theorem 4.1]{HV10}, and subsequently proved through an alternative method in \cite[Corollary 5.1]{BHO11}.
+In what follows, utilizing the theory of Alexander duality, we present a novel and concise demonstration.
+Recall a well-known result stating that $S/I$ is Cohen-Macaulay if and only if the Alexander dual $I^{\vee}$ of $I$ has a linear resolution, (see for example \cite[Theorem 8.1.9]{HH}).
+Furthermore, according to \cite[Theorem 8.2.20]{HH}, $S/I$ is sequentially Cohen-Macaulay precisely when $I^{\vee}$ is componentwise linear.
+Finally, for any square-free monomial ideal $I$ of $S$, we have $\pd(S/I)=\reg(I^\vee)$, as stated in \cite[Proposition~8.1.10]{HH}.
 Here, $\pd$ refers to the projective dimension and $\reg$ refers to the (Castelnuovo-Mumford) regularity.
-To learn more about Alexander duality, one can refer to Chapter 8 of the book \cite{HH}.
+For more about Alexander duality, we refer to Chapter 8 of the book \cite{HH}. .